libreddit/libreddit/README.md

 ### C) AUR

-Libreddit is available from the Arch User Repository as [`libreddit-git`](https://aur.archlinux.org/packages/libreddit-git).
+For ArchLinux users, Libreddit is available from the AUR as [`libreddit-git`](https://aur.archlinux.org/packages/libreddit-git).

 Install:
 ```